Maya Krishna Rao

-Maya Krishna Rao (born 1953) is an Indian theatre artist, stand-up comedian and social activist.
-Her well-known plays include Om Swaha, Dafa No. 180, Ravanama and Heads Are Meant for Walking Into.
+Maya Krishna Rao (born 1953) is a solo Indian theatre artist, stand-up comedian and social activist.
+Her well-known shows include Khol Do', 'A Deep Fried Jam','Ravanama and Heads Are Meant for Walking Into.
+Her performances cover many genres - dance theatre, comedy, multi-media, and theatre in education.
 She is a recipient of the Sangeet Natak Akademi Award (2010), which she returned five years later citing growth of intolerance in India.